FAQs

 Do you sell prints of your work?

-I don’t make repoduciton prints of my work - all the artworks shown on my website are original unique pieces.
+All the artworks shown on my website are original unique pieces.
 I work in a range of media and scales and this is reflected in the pricing.
-If you have a specific budget in mind I’d be delighted to share work that is available to purchase in that price range.
+I don’t make photographic prints of paintings - If you have a specific budget in mind I’d be delighted to share work that is available to purchase in that price range.

-You can read more on our Terms Page, or email me if you require further advice before purchasing a work.
+You can see more on my Terms Page, or email me if you require further advice before purchasing a work.

 What paperwork do I receive with my artwork?

-Once you’ve purchased a work and payment is complete, I aim to ship within 14 days.
-It’s often much quicker than that though and can be scheduled to suit you.
-Shipping times can vary due to your location.
+Once payment is complete, I aim to ship all artworks within 14 days, though is often it is often much quicker.
+Shipping can also be scheduled to suit you - if you’re moving house for example and want me to hold on to a work.
+Pleas note, shipping times can vary due to location.
 Please see the Shipping Info section for full details of shipping costs.

 Yes, I do offer payment plans subject to certain criteria - this is available on artwork over 500GBP.
-Please get in touch if you would like to find out about splitting the payment on a painting.
+Please get in touch if you would like to find out about splitting the payment on an artwork.
 This service is provided on a discretionary basis between the artist and collector and is not a third part credit agreement.

 Can I reserve a painting?